aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 ### Update
 For crx-installation: check for updates (in chrome://extensions).\
-For zip-installation (load unpacked): unzip files to installation folder or use a Git(Hub)-client to clone the extension (locally).
+For zip-installation (load unpacked/developer mode): unzip files to installation folder or use a Git(Hub)-client to clone the extension (locally).

 ### List of supported websites